Tryggus20/movie-sagas/README.md

 ## Description

-_Duration: 11 Hours _
+_Duration: 13 Hours _

 I have created an app where you can store a collection of movies.
 If you click on a poster, it takes you to the information page for that movie. it includes a description and the genres associated with the movie.
 You can click on the "Go Back" button to go back to the collection.
+You can also add a new movie by clicking on the button on the home screen.
+It requires all inputs to be filled out including at least one geenre.
+If those conditions are not met you will recieve an alert.
+After you hit submit, the button brings you back to the collecton.

 ### Prerequisites